Writing Her Own Algorithm

 by Molly Urnek

-As a risk and compliance analyst, Halil saw emerging technologies reshaping her field and enrolled in the master’s program in business analytics and information systems at USF.
+Working as a risk and compliance analyst, Halil saw emerging technologies reshaping her field, and recognized a growing demand for data-driven insight.
+Motivated to advance her career and build a better future for her daughter, she enrolled in the master’s program in business analytics and information systems at USF.

-“I’d take my laptop to birthday parties and swim practices, wake up at 5 a.m. and study on weekends,” she recalls.
+“I took my laptop to birthday parties and my daughter’s swim practice, woke up at 5 a.m. most days, and studied on weekends,” Halil recalls.
+“Time management was my best friend.”

-“Many professionals in non-tech fields can blend their interest in technology with areas they are already experienced in,” Reichgelt says.
+“Many working professionals in non-technological fields like accounting or medicine can combine their interest in technology with areas they are already experienced in,” Reichgelt says.
+“Concepts they’ve mastered in Excel are similar to concepts used to code.”

-In 2023, Halil graduated debt-free, thanks in part to the Lorri Anne Carpenter Scholarship, which was established by a gift made in Carpenter’s estate plan to support business and journalism students at USF.
+In 2023, Halil graduated debt free, thanks in part to the Lorri Anne Carpenter Scholarship, which was established by a planned gift in Carpenter’s estate plan to support business and journalism students at USF.

-“I hope she remembers watching me and prioritizes her own future,” Halil says.
-“I always tell her, ‘Your education and your career are yours — no one can take them away.’”
+“I hope she remembers watching me push through the hard days and chooses to prioritize her own future,” Halil says.
+“I always tell her, ‘Your education is yours, and no one can take that away from you.’”

 Support the Lorri Anne Carpenter Scholarship